Introduction

 plt.show()

-The illustrated results show that the value of the loss function decreases until the number of clusters (the value on the horizontal axis) is 3, after which it remains almost unchanged.
+Looking at the plotted results, we can see that the value of the loss function decreases until the number of clusters (value on the horizontal axis) is 3, and after that, it remains almost flat.

 Silhouette Analysis

-Silhouette analysis evaluates clustering performance based on the following indicators
+In Silhouette Analysis, clustering performance is evaluated based on the following indicators:

-- The denser the data points in a cluster, the better.
+- The denser the data points within a cluster, the better.

 - The further apart each cluster is, the better.

-Specifically, clustering performance is evaluated by the silhouette coefficient, which is defined by the following procedure
+Specifically, we evaluate clustering performance using the **silhouette coefficient** defined by the following procedure.

 \begin{align*}